civican/legisinfo/44-1/bills/C-50/bill_text.md

 establishes a Sustainable Jobs Partnership Council to provide the Minister and the specified Ministers, through a process of social dialogue, with independent advice with respect to measures to foster the creation of sustainable jobs, measures to support workers, communities and regions in the shift to a net-zero economy and matters referred to it by the Minister;

-requires the tabling of a Sustainable Jobs Action Plan in each House of Parliament no later than 2041 and by the end of each subsequent period of five years;
+requires the tabling of a Sustainable Jobs Action Plan in each House of Parliament no later than 2026 and by the end of each subsequent period of five years;

 provides for the establishment of a Sustainable Jobs Secretariat to support the implementation of the Act; and

-provides for a review of the Act within two years of its coming into force and by the end of each subsequent period of two years.
+provides for a review of the Act within ten years of its coming into force and by the end of each subsequent period of ten years.

 ## TABLE OF PROVISIONS